-3 AUX (Yellow):
+3 Aux (Yellow):

-• Solid: The AUX output is active.
+Solid: The AUX output is active.

-4 ERROR (Red):
+4 FAULT (Red):

 - Solid: The GFDI circuit has shut down the charge controller.
-See page 15 for more information.
+See page 13 for more information.
 If the system display is present, it will deliver a GFDI Fault error message (see page 38).
+See Table 7 beginning on page 55 for information on resetting this error. - Flashing: The AFCI circuit has shut down the charge controller.
+See page 21 for more information.
+If the system display is present, it will deliver an Arc Fault error message (see page 38).
+See Table 7 beginning on page 55 for information on resetting this error. - If both faults are active, this indicator will be solid.
+A GFDI fault overrides other indications.

-See Table 7 beginning on page 53 for information on resetting this error. - Flashing: This indicator will flash twice to indicate a Rapid Shutdown.
-See page 19 and 24 for information.
-All indicators will then go out until the Rapid Shutdown is reset.
-(See page 25.)
+NOTE: All indicators will flash twice to indicate a Rapid Shutdown.
+See page 18 and 24 for information.
+Most of the indicators will then go out until the Rapid Shutdown is reset.
+See page 25.
 If the system display is present, it will deliver a Fault Input Active error message (see page 38).

-Figure 19 LED Indicators
+Figure 20 LED Indicators